 You can learn more about the Choose Your Future Scholarship Fund here.

 12. David Anderson Scholarship Fund

-Seniors at Coffee County High School in Manchester, Tennessee, are eligible to apply for the David Anderson Scholarship Fund.
+The David Anderson Scholarship Fund is available to seniors at Coffee County High School.
 Applicants must have a minimum weighted GPA of 2.5 and show a willingness to work hard as well as a positive work ethic.
 Applicants must have a sense of team without needing to be a star athlete.
-Applicants must plan to attend an accredited college or university and must plan to begin college the year immediately following high school.
+Applicants must plan to attend an accredited college or university.
+They must plan to begin college the year immediately following high school.